leitec/openwrt-leitec/README.md

 The limitations stem from having only 16MB of RAM.
 More info is in the wiki.

+**Installation:**

+Please see the wiki for any notes on your model.
+Please also see the page on [limitations](https://github.com/leitec/openwrt-leitec/wiki/Limitations-on-Routers-with-16MB-RAM) for models with 16MB RAM.

+Then, I recommend Jakob Murko's quickstart guide, available at [jakko.me](https://jakko.me/setting-up-openwrt-on-a-wrt110-and-other-ralink-based-routers/), for instructions on building and installing.

 Any contributions are very much welcome!